For 34 Years

-Thirty years ago, Andrew “Andy” McMullan heard more than the sounds of the surf along the Vero Beach coastline… he heard the beauty of classical music and dreamed of bringing a professional orchestra to Florida’s Treasure Coast.
+Thirty-four years ago, Andrew “Andy” McMullan heard more than the sounds of the surf along the Vero Beach coastline… he heard the beauty of classical music and dreamed of bringing a professional orchestra to Florida’s Treasure Coast.
 Today, Andy’s vision, the Atlantic Classical Orchestra, has become a cultural gem in our community.
 With the help of many generous patrons and dedicated volunteers, Andy was able to fulfill his promise.

 For listening and for inspiration, audience shall thrill to